Dimakoua/dailypick/content/blog/posts/2025-07-02-banish-meeting-boredom-fun-team-decision-making-that-works.md

 Let's face it: team meetings can be a drag.
 Hours spent debating, arguing, or simply staring blankly at a screen while someone else makes all the decisions.
 But what if choosing a project lead, assigning tasks, or even deciding on lunch could be… *fun*?
 What if those agonizing choices actually boosted team morale and efficiency?

 This isn't about turning your workplace into a circus; it's about injecting a dose of playful fairness into your decision-making processes.
 It's about recognizing that even mundane choices can be opportunities for team bonding and improved engagement.
-And that's where the power of fun and fair tools comes in.
+And that's where the power of fun and fair tools comes in—especially when you pair them with rituals from our [decision fatigue survival kit](/blog/stop-the-meeting-meltdown-fun-fair-ways-to-manage-team-decision-fatigue/) to keep teams refreshed.

 ## The Problem with Traditional Team Decision-Making